MengnaTang/game-player-sentiment-analysis/README.md

 A research project that replicates and extends the methodology proposed in **“Mining Player Experience Trends From Game Reviews Using Large Language Models” (Dutta et al., CHI 2026)**.

 This project analyzes Google Play reviews of **Clash of Clans** and **Rise of Kingdoms** using LLM embeddings and the PXI (Player Experience Inventory) framework.
-Beyond replication, it investigates limitations of PXI in modern free-to-play mobile games and explores how player review mining can support competitive intelligence and product analysis.
+Building on the original work, it examines how well PXI applies to modern free-to-play mobile games, and explores how player review mining can enrich competitive intelligence and product analysis.

-⸻

 ## Research Questions

 This project explores three questions:
-1. Can the PXI framework fully capture player concerns in modern F2P mobile games?
+1. To what extent does the PXI framework capture player concerns in modern F2P mobile games?
-2. What important experience dimensions are missed by PXI?
+2. What additional experience dimensions emerge beyond those covered by PXI?
 3. Can large-scale review analysis provide actionable competitive intelligence?

 ⸻